USDAForestService/gdalraster/README.md

 Additional functionality includes:

-  - class `RunningStats` calculates mean and variance in one pass, and tracks the min, max, sum, and count (i.e., summary statistics on a data stream).
+  - `RunningStats-class` calculates mean and variance in one pass, and tracks the min, max, sum, and count (i.e., summary statistics on a data stream).
 The input data values are not stored in memory, so this class can be used to compute statistics for very large data streams.
-  - class `CmbTable` identifies and counts unique combinations of integer values using a hash table.
+  - `CmbTable-class` identifies and counts unique combinations of integer values using a hash table.
   - `combine()` overlays multiple rasters so that a unique ID is assigned to each unique combination of input values.
 Pixel counts